trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 overlayfs is effectively the functional successor to unionfs, unionfs-fuse, and aufs and is widely used by Linux container platforms such as Docker and Podman.
 Both overlayfs and FUSE were originally created by Miklos Szeredi.

 If your use case is layering a writable filesystem on top of read-only filesystems then you should look first to overlayfs.
 Its feature set however is very different from mergerfs and solves different problems.

+* **Better than mergerfs for:** container and image-layering workflows where copy-on-write semantics are central.
+* **Worse than mergerfs for:** heterogeneous pooling use cases that need flexible branch selection policies across many existing filesystems.

 ## RAID0, JBOD, SPAN, drive concatenation, striping